progit/progit/de/02-git-basics/01-chapter2.markdown

 If you use the Bash shell, Git comes with a nice auto-completion script you can enable.
 Download the Git source code, and look in the `contrib/completion` directory; there should be a file called `git-completion.bash`.
 Copy this file to your home directory, and add this to your `.bashrc` file:

-Wenn du die Bash Shell verwendest, dann kannst du ein Skript für Git Auto-Vervollständigung einbinden, das mit Git mitgeliefert wird.
+Wenn du die Bash Shell verwendest, dann kannst du ein Skript für die Git Auto-Vervollständigung einbinden.
+Ein solches Skript wird mit Git zusammen ausgeliefert.
 Wenn du den Git Quellcode heruntergeladen hast, findest du im Verzeichnis `contrib/completion` die Datei `git-completion.bash`.
 Kopiere diese Datei in dein Home Verzeichnis  und füge die folgende Zeile in deine `.bashrc` Datei hinzu:

 	source ~/.git-completion.bash